I’m a Data & Software Engineer with many hobbies.

 2020 - 2021

 During the pandemic, my role had to adapt to the changing business.
-I taught myself cloud technologies in AWS and applied my new skills on migrating on-premise health services to cloud servers.
+I taught myself cloud technologies in AWS and applied my new skills on migrating on-premise software infrastructure to cloud servers.
 After that, I built a cloud-based sales analytics pipeline for a major postal service, helping them gain valuable insights about seasonal trends from their data warehouse.

 2021 - 2022